Jonathan Cooper: Early life

 Cooper was born on January 19, 1990.
-A native of Wilmington, North Carolina, he attended John T. Hoggard High School in Wilmington, where he played football and competed in wrestling and track.
+A native of Wilmington, North Carolina, he attended John T. Hoggard High School in Wilmington, where he was a three-sport athlete in football, wrestling, and track.
 He played football as a guard, but also saw time at defensive end.

-In his senior year, he paved the way for three players who rushed for 600 yards or more, while Hoggard won the state 4-A championship with a 16–0 record.
+In his senior year, he paved the way for three players who rushed for 600 yards or more, helping Hoggard win the NCHSAA 4A football state championship with a 16–0 record.
 Cooper was voted the conference's player of the year as an offensive lineman.
 In addition to football, he was a standout heavyweight wrestler.
-He also competed in the shot put on the track & field team, recording a top-throw of 14.58 meters (47 ft 2 in) at the 2008 NCHSAA 4A East Regional, where he placed 3rd.
+He placed twice at the NCHSAA 4A state tournament in the 285-pound weight class.
+Cooper also competed in the shot put on the track & field team, recording a top-throw of 14.58 meters (47 ft 2 in).

 Regarded as a three-star recruit by Rivals.com, Cooper was listed as the No. 21 offensive guard prospect in his class.